ajay-dhawan/health-check-plus/README.md

 # health-check-plus

-### Out of the box health chech functionality on steroids !
+### Out of the box health check functionality on steroids !